-Wherever you turn, there’s a report to be put together, which is why the task can get boring really fast.
+Wherever you turn, there’s a report to be put together as a project manager, which is why the task can get boring fast.
 Luckily, we live in the era of new technologies, and there are software tools that can help you keep accurate track of performance and create customized templates for your reports.

 All you need to do is find the right reporting tool for your needs, and learn how to implement it for your activity.
 It may take some getting used to, but the benefits can be measured in saved time, improved efficiency, and better focus on the team’s needs.
 Overall, reporting software frees your mind for tasks that require a human touch, such as communication and solving conflicts.

 What happens with the notes you take on projects, the exchange of messages on a certain task, the ideas left unexplored?
 Even though it may not seem so, these bits of information may be useful in future projects because they offer insight into similar past situations.

 A good project manager gathers all these data and stores them in a knowledge base.
 This can contain anything from to-do lists to personal notes on various tasks.
 But it can also be used to store written conversations and debates, thoughts, lightbulb moments, comments on documents, and more.

 Furthermore, with the available tools (platforms like Evernote or Google Keep), project managers have full-time access to the base.
 This means you can continue adding ideas and notes even outside the office or the regular schedule.